Academic Advising and Services

 Academic Misconduct Policy

 All undergraduate and graduate students at Montclair State University are governed by the Student Code of Conduct.
 The Department of Earth and Environmental Studies considers academic misconduct to be a very serious offense.
-Please make the time to read the University’s guidelines on academic integrity.
+Please take the time to read the University’s guidelines on academic integrity.

 General Student Resources